nymtech/dev-portal/src/tutorials/simple-service-provider.md

 - A __User Client__ written in TypeScript, which allows for accessing the mixnet through a browser on a local machine.
 - A __Service Provider__ also written in TypeScript, which can receive messages from the mixnet.
-- Additionally, you will be guided on how to configure a pair of Nym Websocket Clients, which are necessary for connecting to the mixnet with your application.
+- Additionally, you will be guided on how to configure a pair of __Nym Websocket Clients__ (__nym-client's__), which are necessary for connecting to the mixnet with your application.

-> ⚠️ Service providers are usually run on remote servers to keep metadata private, but for demonstration purposes, this tutorial will show how to run it on a local machine using looped messages through the mixnet.
+> ⚠️ Service providers are usually run on remote servers to keep metadata private, but for demonstration purposes, this tutorial will show how to run it on a local machine, effectively sending messages back to ourselves via two different __nym-client's__. .

 <img src="../images/ssp_image.png"/>

 We'll dive into the process of creating a Typescript application from the ground up.
-We'll cover how to set up a Nym Websocket Client and connect it to the mixnet, as well as the necessary steps to send a properly formatted message through the mixnet to the Service Provider.
+We'll cover how to set up a __nym-client__ and connect it to the mixnet, as well as the necessary steps to send a properly formatted message through the mixnet to the Service Provider.
 Don't fret if your skills in Javascript or Typescript are a bit rusty, there will be plenty of code snippets to copy and paste along the way.

 To assist in your learning, the complete code for this tutorial is available on [Github](https://github.com/nymtech/developer-tutorials).
 You can use it as a reference while building or simply download it and follow along as you progress through the tutorial."